SergioBenitez/proc-macro-starter/README.md

   * [`proc_macro`](https://doc.rust-lang.org/nightly/proc_macro/index.html)

-    This is the (nightly only) Rust standard library crate for procedural macros.
+    This is the Rust standard library crate for procedural macros.

   * [`quote`](https://docs.rs/quote)

     The quasi-quoting crate providing the `quote!` and `quote_spanned!` macros.
+    These macros take in Rust tokens and interpolated variables (`#variables`) and produce a `TokenStream`.

   * [`syn`](https://docs.rs/syn)